UniMath/agda-unimath/src/univalent-combinatorics/decidable-subtypes.lagda.md

 ### The type of decidable subtypes of a finite type is finite

+The computation of the number of subsets of a finite sets is the 52nd theorem on Freek Wiedijk's list of [100 theorems](literature.100-theorems.md)
+{{#cite 100theorems}}.

 ```agda
 is-finite-decidable-subtype-is-finite :
   {l1 l2 : Level} {X : UU l1} →